go-clog/clog/README.md

 ![](https://avatars1.githubusercontent.com/u/25576866?v=3&s=200)

-Clog is a channel-based logging package for Go.
+Package clog is a channel-based logging package for Go.

 This package supports multiple loggers across different levels of logging.
 It uses Go's native channel feature to provide goroutine-safe mechanism on large concurrency.